se0ngbin/react-calculator/README.md

 # React Calculator

 This is a calculator I built using react.
-Currently supports the operations +, -, *, /, modulus, negating, ln and log.
-App.js implements the calculations using recursion; App2.js does an infix to postfix conversion, then a calculation on postfix using a stack.
+Currently supports the operations +, -, *, /, modulus, and negating.
+App.js does an infix to postfix conversion, then a calculation on postfix using a stack.
+(App2.js implements the calculations using recursion).

 <img src="calc.png" alt="picture of my calculator" width="250"/>